helgoboss/helgobox/doc/user-guide.md

 - **Value:** Reflects the current value of this mapping target and lets you change it.
     - If the target can't be resolved at the moment, it will show "Target currently inactive!".
+- **Unit button:** On the right side of the current value you will see a button with a label such as `1. dB (%)`.
+  This button displays the currently selected unit which is used for displaying and entering target values.
+The number in the parentheses denotes the unit which is used for displaying and entering target step sizes.
+Clicking the button switches between the units.
+Currently there are two options:
+    - **1. Use native target units**: Uses the target-specific unit, e.g. dB for volume targets.
+If the target doesn't have any specific units, it will displayed as `1. - (-)`.
+    - **2. Use percentages**: Uses percentages for everything, which can be nice to get a uniform way of displaying/entering values instead of having to deal with the sometimes clunky target-specific units.

 Targets that need a track, FX, FX parameter or send/receive have dropdowns that let you choose how you want to address